 You Must Maintain 100% Responsibility for the Relationship

 Client management is a big task that we often neglect.
 But as your client goes, so goes you.
 You have to take care of your precious dream client and show them you care about it.

 What I failed to understand well, is that I needed to step up and assume 100% responsibility for the relationship.
 0% for them and 100% for me.
 Not fair, but that’s how it is if you want to survive.
 Get this right, and they will be able to live without you.

 Clients view us as dominant leaders – authoritative, fearless and visionary.
 That’s why they’re hiring us and paying us big money.
 Yet when I saw that success was making them bored and ineffective, I failed to act and help them overcome their issues.
 I wasn’t the fearless leader after all.

-That’s why you need money in the bank and plenty of new clients waiting.
-Options give you poise and courage and helps you make better decisions.
-Because sometimes people in your personal and business life won’t progress or take your advice, you might have to plant your feet.
+That’s why you need money in the bank and your client funnel full.
+Options give you poise and courage, and help you make better decisions.
+Because sometimes people in your personal and business life won’t progress or take your advice, and you might have to plant your feet.
 And sometimes they won’t participate or listen — they know it all and won’t listen.

-However, in business, dominant leaders need to step up and take 100% responsibility.
+In business, dominant leaders need to step up and take 100% responsibility.
 You’re there because you’re smarter, more optimistic, skilled, visionary, energetic, relentless and confident.
-Your outlook carries a company in your wake and you may have to keep the captain of the ship focused on the mission.
+Your outlook carries a company in your wake and you may have to keep the captain of that ship focused on the mission.
 Even when you’re a part time remote contractor, ensure you show support for their mission and respect what they’re doing.

 Keep your client properly directed, focused, informed, feeling good, and you may never have to face that situation where you have to fire them.
 You’re not a doormat or a cog in someone else’s wheel.
 You’re someone building genuine, authentic, mutually constructive relationships.
 And that means big picture planning.

 88Creative in Toronto – Chasing the Dream Client